Ensembl/ensembl-hive/docs/creating_pipelines/dataflows.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 There are virtually no restrictions on the number of branches that can be used.
-They however have to be integers, preferably positive integers for the sake of
+However, they have to be identified using integers, preferably positive integers for the sake of
-this tutorial as negative branch numbers have a special meaning (which is
+this tutorial, as negative branch numbers have a special meaning (which is
 addressed in :ref:`resource-limit-dataflow`).

 .. hive_diagram::